ericksonaspa/Deploy-Python-program-to-the-EC2-instance-and-connect-it-to-RDS-MySQL-database/README.md

 # Deploy-Python-program-to-the-EC2-instance-and-connect-it-to-RDS-MySQL-database

 This project demonstrates how to deploy your Python program to the EC2 instance and connect it to the RDS MySQL database.
-The following items are contained in this project.
+The following items are contained in this project:

 - Create an IAM role
 - Launch an EC2 instance, set up the security group, and execute user data